BA Dip Ed (Macquarie University) Member of the Australian Psychological Society

-Since then Julie has been involved in EAP work for a number of organizations and specialised in issues of trauma, loss and organisational change.
+Since then she has been involved in EAP work for a number of organizations and specialised in issues of trauma, loss and organisational change.
 From there she moved on to establish an accredited training college and was for 15 years its Principal, where she developed and delivered training in community services and counselling – focusing on communication training and interpersonal skills.
 This is where her passion for understanding the creative mind fully developed as she was frequently providing services for creative artists in training.

-BA (Psych) Dip Counselling MAPS
+Dip.
+Counselling MAPS

 Mitchell is a psychologist with more than thirty years of counselling experience working with younger and older adults as well as couples.
 He is a Registered Psychologist and a member of the Australian Psychological Society.

-In 1987 he was appointed as one of the first state funded counsellors working with people with gambling problems and their families.
+In 1987 Mitchell was appointed as one of the first state funded counsellors working with people with gambling problems and their families.
 He is well known for developing the ‘Cycle of Problem Gambling’ which is used widely in assessment and treatment for problem gambling.

 Mitchell spent fourteen years working in the problem gambling field as a counsellor, counsellor trainer and community educator.
 With a strong media presence and as president of the NSW Council on Problem Gambling he worked to bring about a greater community awareness, recognition and understanding of problem gambling.

 In 2001 Mitchell commenced in private practice as a psychologist in Eastwood, more recently in Epping, and now with Zebra Psychology in Neutral Bay.